An evidence workflow is the operating chain between raw inputs and reporting outputs.

 This cuts two common reporting problems: unsupported claims and slow review.
 It also makes editing easier.
 If a reviewer questions a statement, the team can move straight back to the underlying source.

-If you want to keep exploring the writing side of this problem, the report writing articles on the blog and the site's case studies both show how structured evidence makes final outputs easier to produce and review.
+If you want to keep exploring adjacent workflow examples, the database systems and evidence articles on the blog and the site's case studies both show how structured evidence makes final outputs easier to produce and review.

 Move from evidence and findings into something the client, funder, team, or leadership group can act on.